micahwierenga/dom-manipulation-and-events/readme.md

 * Grab the search box

-* Create an span element in the console with the classes `.mega-octicon` and `.octicon-mark-github`
+* Create an span element in the console with the classes `.octicon` and `.octicon-mark-github`

 * Add an ID for good measure (it could help us select it again later)
 	* Tip: try `setAttribute`